Mentors and Projects Available to Choose From Summer 2023

 Mentoring plan:

-The REU fellow will learn basic molecular biology techniques including SDS-PAGE, western blotting and subsequent quantification analysis, as well as fluorescence imaging and quantification protocols specifically established for the phenotype assay, under the guidance of the above-mentioned personnel.
+The REU fellow will learn basic molecular biology techniques including SDS-PAGE, western blotting and subsequent quantification analysis, as well as fluorescence imaging and quantification protocols specifically established for the phenotype assay, under the guidance of lab personnel.
 Results obtained will shed new lights into drug resistance mechanism.
 Through these research activities, the REU fellow will also develop skills of critical thinking, spoken and written communication, and being a productive team player.

 Terry Engle

-Department of Animal Sciences
+Department of Animal Science

 Research Profile